-All Para athletes and Unified teams must be registered through your Zone with any other competitors from your school.
+All Para athletes and Unified teams must be registered through the same process as all other Provincial Track and Field competitors via your Zone Secretary, and by the deadline noted by your zone.

-6. What events do Para and Unified athletes compete in at Provincials?
+6. What events do Para and Unified athletes compete in at

+Provincials?
 Paralympic Events (scoring events):